awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }
 ```

 If the request comes from a host that uses an Amazon VPC endpoint, then the `aws:SourceIp` key is not available\.
 You should instead use a VPC\-specific key such as [aws:VpcSourceIp](#condition-keys-sourceip)\.
-For more information about using VPC endpoints, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.
+For more information about using VPC endpoints, see [Identity and access management for VPC endpoints and VPC endpoint services](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-iam.html) in the *AWS PrivateLink Guide*\.

 ## aws:SourceVpc<a name="condition-keys-sourcevpc"></a>